Wasted-Audio/ryukau_LV2Plugins/docs/dev_note/code_walkthrough.md

 In general case, source code for each instruction set may be different.
 With VCL, a single source code can be compiled into different instruction set.

-Above bash script was translated to GNU make.
+Above bash script was translated to GNU make in this repository.
 For example, take a look at `IterativeSinCluster/Makefile`.

-### Prepareing Class
+### Preparing Class
-In order to dispatching for appropriate function/method/class, there must be different identifier for each instruction set.
-And interface of each function/method/class must be identical.
+In order to dispatching for appropriate function/method/class, different identifier for different instruction set must be present.
+Interface of those function/method/class must be identical.

 In `dsp/dspcore.hpp`, `DSPInterface` is defined.
-And `DSPCore_SSE2`, `DSPCore_SSE41`, `DSPCore_AVX2`, `DSPCore_AVX512` are derived from `DSPInterface`.
+Currently, `DSPCore_SSE2`, `DSPCore_SSE41`, `DSPCore_AVX2`, `DSPCore_AVX512` are derived from `DSPInterface`.

-Implementation of `DSPCore_*` is identical to each other (thanks to VCL), so macro is used to reduce duplication.
+Implementation of `DSPCore_*` is identical to each other (thanks to VCL), so macro can be used to reduce duplication.

 ```cpp
 class DSPInterface {